What Does Pending Mean in Real Estate?

 Yes, you can make an offer on a pending house but be aware that it’s a long shot.
 You can submit a backup offer for the seller to keep on hand if the sale falls through.
 They may be enticed if you offer more money and fewer contingencies.
 But in most cases, the seller can’t back out of the sale just because they get a better offer.
 So, you’ll have to hope that the buyer gets cold feet or discovers something concerning – although if that happens, you might want to consider your own offer.

-hash-markWhat Does Pending Mean in Real Estate: Bottom Line
+hash-markWhat Does Pending Mean in Real Estate Bottom Line

-While a pending sale doesn’t mean the property is officially off the market, in most instances, the transaction will go through as planned.
-So, if you happen to stumble across your dream home and the sale is pending, you can always submit a backup offer and hope that the buyer is secretly broke.
+If you happen to stumble across your dream home and the sale is pending, you can always submit a backup offer and hope that the buyer is secretly broke.
 But in most cases, it’s better to move on and continue looking for homes that are still open to offers.